Skip to main content

-Rokugatsudo changes Kagoshima city into a rainbow of colors during the second weekend of July.
-As the festival starts, people feel festive and celebrate by meeting with friends and family.
-Almost everyone puts on yukata, a summer version of the traditional kimono.
-The whole town turns into a yukata fashion show full of checked and flower patterns, stripes, and origami designs.
+During the second weekend of July, Rokugatsudo transforms Kagoshima city into a vibrant rainbow of colors.
+As the festival kicks off, people come together in a festive spirit to celebrate with friends and family.
+Nearly everyone dons a yukata, which is a summer variation of the traditional kimono.
+The entire town becomes a showcase for yukata fashion, featuring an array of checked and floral patterns, stripes, and origami designs.

 Some of our articles contain affiliate links.
 Whenever you use these links to buy something, we earn a commission to help support our work at Voyapon.
 Please read our disclosure for more info.